veereshba1/veereshba1/README.md

 ### Hi there, I'm Veeresh

 ## I'm an Engineer by day 👨‍💼 and a gamer by night 🎮
--  Proficient with `Python` and `Java`
+-  Proficient with `Python`
--  I’m currently learning Front End Frameworks
+-  I’m currently into DevOps
--  2020 Goals: Make myself comfortable with Front end
+-  2020 Goals: Make myself comfortable with DevOps and Front end
 - Anime freak
 -  Fun fact: I love to  🎮 game, 🏊‍♂️ swim and 🎵 listen to music